-- The feasibility study for installing a filtered vent system on the containments of each unit was started in 2012 and has been finalized in 2013.
+• The feasibility study for installing a filtered vent system on the containments of each unit was started in 2012 and has been finalized in 2013.
 Filtered vent systems will be installed on all reactors in operation.

-The licensee has chosen a 'scrubber' design that does not require important work in the reactor buildings. - The basic design has been carried out in 2014 and the realization phase began early after.
-The filters and containment isolation valves have then been ordered by the licensee. - The forthcoming work consists now in a progressive installation of the filtered venting systems from 2015 up to end of 2017, taking into account the NPP outages, for the latest unit.
-The installation of filtered vent systems at Doel 1 and Doel 2 is included in the LTO-project and is scheduled in 2018-2019. - In parallel, the assessment of the residual risk of hydrogen production and accumulation in spent fuel buildings have been carried out in 2013.
-The Licensee is still evaluating the necessity to protect the Spent Fuel Pool buildings of the NPP's against explosion risks due to the accumulation of hydrogen by installing passive autocatalytic hydrogen recombiners.
+The basic design has been carried out in 2014 and the realization phase of the filtered venting systems is ongoing since 2015 on each units, except Doel 1 and 2 (The installation of filtered vent systems at Doel 1 and Doel 2 is included in the LTO-project and is scheduled in 2018-2019).
+Each filter venting systems should be made available between April and December 2017.

+Figure 9 : Design and construction of the CFVS

+• In parallel, the assessment of the residual risk of hydrogen production and accumulation in spent fuel buildings have been carried out in 2013.
+After evaluation the licensee considers that it is not necessary to protect the Spent Fuel Pool buildings of the NPP's against explosion risks due to the accumulation of hydrogen by installing passive autocatalytic hydrogen recombiners.
+By the end of 2016, discussions are still ongoing between the safety authorities and the licensee on the rationale behind this position.

-- A study aims at optimizing mobile means and their storing infrastructure, taking into account the analysis of the Extensive Damage Mitigating Guidelines (EMDG).
-This study was finalized in early 2014 and is still under assessment by the regulatory body. - Concerning the estimation of the radiological release in case of a multiple-event, the emergency plan model developed by SCK•CEN is being upgraded.
-Although the action felt far behind the schedule in 2014 and 2015, the Factory Acceptance Tests have been done in 2015.
-Site Acceptance Tests are now planned in near future, so that the action is expected to be finalized in early 2016.
+• Concerning the estimation of the radiological release in case of a multiple-event, the Belgian emergency plan model developed by SCK•CEN has been upgraded in the framework of the stress-tests.
+Although the action felt far behind the schedule in 2014 and 2015, the action has been finalized in early 2016.